 Ulcer (soft tissue)

-An ulcer refers to the break in the skin, epithelium, or mucous membrane resulting in the discontinuity in the surface tissue, necrosis, and often pus formation 1.
+The term ulcer refers to a break in the skin, epithelium, or mucous membrane resulting in discontinuity of the surface tissues, necrosis, and often pus formation 1.

-MRI can evaluate the extent of the spread of soft tissue infection and access the osseous or articular extension 1.
-It can also be used to optimize surgical planning by mapping the extent of ulcer and soft tissue infection, thereby reducing resection 3
+MRI can evaluate the extent of the spread of soft tissue infection and assess for osseous or articular extension 1.
+It can also be used to optimize surgical planning by mapping the extent of ulcer and soft tissue infection, leading to targeted resection 3

 MRI appearance of an ulcer can be a focal skin/soft tissue defect with raised margins.
 Ulcer granulation tissues typically demonstrate 1: